In the Footsteps of Alexander the Great: The Conquest of Asia Minor - Part One

 Turkey is rich with Alexander’s legacy; Troy, where Alexander ran naked around Achilles’ tomb; Sardis, kingdom of Croesus once famed as the richest man in the world; Ephesus, one of the best preserved classical cities in the world; and Apollo’s great oracular temple at Didyma, where we’ll stand below monumental marble columns and stroll along the sacred way.
 You’ll traverse magnificent landscapes, enjoy fabulous Turkish food and stay in beautiful accommodation

 This inspirational historical Turkey tour is a tale of romance, war and power, an amazing expedition full of unforgettable vistas and historical highlights.
 Won’t you join us for this once in a lifetime archaeological adventure?

-You can see a selection of testimonials (for the 20-day version of this trip) on the right and below is an extended piece of feedback from one guest which we think encapsulates the nature of the tour perhaps better than we can:
+You can see a selection of testimonials (for the original 20-day version of this trip) on the right and below.
+We think they encapsulate the nature of the tour perhaps better than we can.

 Joan Lancourt, Brookline, MA, USA

 Request a brochure or to book your place, please contact our office.

 If you would like to read a feature Peter has written about his walk across Turkey, click here: In the footsteps of Alexander the Great travel article.